McDonnell Douglas F-4 Phantom II: XF4H-1 prototype

-The XF4H-1 was designed to carry four semi-recessed AAM-N-6 Sparrow III radar-guided missiles, and to be powered by two J79-GE-8 engines.
-As in the McDonnell F-101 Voodoo, the engines sat low in the fuselage to maximize internal fuel capacity and ingested air through fixed geometry intakes.
+The XF4H-1 was designed to carry four semirecessed AAM-N-6 Sparrow III radar-guided missiles and to be powered by two J79-GE-8 engines.
+As in the McDonnell F-101 Voodoo, the engines sat low in the fuselage to maximize internal fuel capacity and ingested air through fixed-geometry intakes.
 The thin-section wing had a leading edge sweep of 45° and was equipped with blown flaps for better low-speed handling.

 Wind tunnel testing had revealed lateral instability, requiring the addition of 5° dihedral to the wings.
 To avoid redesigning the titanium central section of the aircraft, McDonnell engineers angled up only the outer portions of the wings by 12°, which averaged to the required 5° over the entire wingspan.
 The wings also received the distinctive "dogtooth" for improved control at high angles of attack.
 The all-moving tailplane was given 23° of anhedral to improve control at high angles of attack, while still keeping the tailplane clear of the engine exhaust.
-In addition, air intakes were equipped with one fixed ramp and one variable geometry ramp with angle scheduled to give maximum pressure recovery between Mach 1.4 and Mach 2.2.
+In addition, air intakes were equipped with one fixed ramp and one variable-geometry ramp with angle scheduled to give maximum pressure recovery between Mach 1.4 and Mach 2.2.
 Airflow matching between the inlet and engine was achieved by bypassing the engine as secondary air into the exhaust nozzle.
 All-weather intercept capability was achieved with the AN/APQ-50 radar.
 To meet requirements for carrier operations, the landing gear was designed to withstand landings with a maximum sink rate of 23 ft/s, while the nose strut could extend by 20 in to increase angle of attack on the catapult portion of a takeoff.